hptk/YouTube-Video-and-Metadata-Fetcher/README.md

 After following the install and run steps below you can access the interface at [localhost:5000](http://localhost:5000).

+### Database

+The program stores all the results of queries in an sql database.
+The database is in /project/dev.sqlit

+### Downloads

+the downloaded video files are stored server-side, storing is as follows:

+* In the root folder of this project, a folder '/downloads/' is created
+* Inside this folder, a folder is created for each video ID
+* Inside each video ID folder, downloaded corresponding files will be placed

+File estensions can vary, but the database will have information about file types, codecs and other information that may be needed to use the media files.

+Thus, the following pattern emerges:

+    Video: /downloads/<videoID>/<videoID>.<resolution>.<extension>
+    Sound: /downloads/<videoID>/<videoID>.<extension>

+For video files, resolution is the heigth of the media file (1080, 720, etc).

+The extensions will be .m4a for audio and m4v for video, if a mp4 representation of the video is available.
+In the case that only WebM is available, the extensions will be .webm and .webms (s for sound).
+Again, this information will also be in the corresponding database entry.

 ## Easy install

 For a quick and easy install: